Can HOA Fine You Without Proof? HOA Boards Should Know This

 A Quick Note on Legal Obligations

-Under Florida law, HOAs have a legal duty to maintain shared areas and protect property values.
+Under Florida law, HOAs have a legal duty to maintain shared areas and protect property values and curb appeal.
 That includes handling pest problems when they threaten the community as a whole.
 But that duty doesn’t usually extend into your home—unless your infestation is impacting shared walls or spreading beyond your space.

 When complaints escalate to court, governing documents are often the primary focus of the courts.
 A strong, detailed pest control policy can help reduce disputes and protect both the board and the homeowners.